10 Signs of Chemical Submission and How to Protect Your Safety at Night

 Blurred vision, distorted perception, double images, dizziness, or a feeling of unreality may accompany intoxication or altered consciousness.

-Nausea, vomiting, or illness
+Nausea, vomiting, or malaise

-Sudden change in behavior
+Sudden behavior change

 A very calm person may become agitated, confused, euphoric, anxious, or aggressive.
 Conversely, an energetic person may become apathetic, silent, or detached without apparent reason.